zthh626/novel-nook/README.md

 docker-compose up
 ```

+5. Migrate the database with `npx prisma db push`

-5. Seed the database with `npx prisma db seed`
+6. Seed the database with `npx prisma db seed`

 This command uses the `DATABASE_URL` in the `.env` file.
 The mock data for this seed is located at [authors.json](/prisma/seed/authors.json) and [books.json](/prisma/seed/books.json).

-4. Access the application at `http://localhost:3000/`
+7. Access the application at `http://localhost:3000/`

 ## Testing